-The Missouri Mines museum galleries can be examined at your own pace (exhibits arelabeled) or you may choose to have a docent provide more detailed andpersonalized interpretation.
-Tours are given on demand for individuals andfamilies – schools and other large groups should schedule their visit inadvance.
+The Missouri Mines museum galleries can be examined at your own pace, or you may choose to have a docent provide more detailed and personalized interpretation.

 Missouri Mines State Historic Site also hosts special events designed to enhance the site's mining history and mineral resources interpretive themes.
 Events conducted annually include: the Missouri Mines Rock Swap in early June; an Old Mine Open House honoring retired miners and other lead company workers, usually in mid-September; and Fall Rocks, an October evening of family fun and mineral resources education.
-Click on Things To Do: Upcoming Events in this website for dates and details of scheduled events.
+Click here for dates and details of scheduled events.